CTR-tools/CTR-ModSDK/README.md

 - You can find [example mods](https://github.com/CTR-tools/CTR-ModSDK/tree/main/psx-modding-toolchain/games/CrashTeamRacing/mods) in our repo.
 - Each mod folder includes a `readme.txt` file on what the mod does and how to use it.
-- Building a mod requires installation of psx-modding-toolchain, please refer to the [above section for its installation and usage](https://github.com/CTR-tools/CTR-ModSDK#Downloading%20the%20SDK).

 # CTR-in-C